microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ### 3. Pull sample data

-If you need, you can use the command `FHIR Converter: Pull sample data (Ctrl + T)` to pull the sample data  published by Microsoft.
-Select the output folder to store the data.
+If you need, you can use the command `FHIR Converter: Pull sample data (Ctrl + T)` to pull the sample data published by Microsoft:
+- Select a specific template type.
+- Select the output folder to store the data.
 If the output folder is not empty, a prompt will pop up.
 If you choose to force overwrite, the files with the same name will be overwritten in the output folder.

 ![pull-sample-data](assets/pull-sample-data.gif)